kubernetes/enhancements/keps/sig-api-machinery/0006-apply.md

 apply and client-side apply will make a smooth roll-out difficult, so the best way to achieve this has not been decided yet.

+A new update to the implementation of server-side apply prevents objects with managed fields set to anything other than nil or empty from being applied.

 ### Risks and Mitigations

 We used a feature branch to ensure that no partial state of this feature would